-SNAP is Sengled’s first attempt at security cameras.
-Sengled, is best known for their innovation in the light bulb industry.
+Snap is Sengled’s first attempt at a security camera.
+They're best known for their innovation in the light bulb industry.
 The company combines ordinary LED light bulbs with useful home products like speakers and Wi-Fi extenders.
 And now, they've combined a flood light with a security camera to create Snap.

 - Smart Motion Zones

-- Monthly Fee For Storage & Motion Required
+- Monthly Fee For Storage & Motion Zones Required

 Video Quality of Snap

 As a camera, Snap is impressive.
 It has a 1080p Full HD resolution, a 140° wide-angle lens, and 4x digital zoom.
 It also has automatic night vision courtesy of two built-in IR LEDs.
 If you prefer to view a colored image at night, you can manually turn on the floodlight via the Snap companion app.